Frequently Asked Questions

 We offer complimentary consultations for personal injury, estate planning, and probate cases to ensure you receive the guidance you need without any initial financial obligation.

-For personal injury cases, we provide legal representation across the entire state of Texas.
-For estate planning and probate matters, we proudly serve clients in the Dallas-Fort Worth metroplex, the Rio Grande Valley, and the San Antonio region.
+For personal injury cases, we provide legal representation across the entire state of Texas and Indiana.
+For estate planning and probate matters, we proudly serve clients in the Dallas-Fort Worth metroplex, the Rio Grande Valley, and Indiana.

 • Personal Injury Cases: We work on a contingency fee basis, meaning you owe nothing unless we successfully recover compensation for you.